dziarmagam/simple-kafka-browser/README.md

 ### Installation
 Download simple-kafka-browser.bar.gz and unpack it.
 For linux run bin/start.sh.
-For windows run /bin/start.sh using gitbash or simmilar
+For windows run /bin/start.sh using gitbash or similar

 You can also run application simple by "java -jar kafka-browser*.jar" command